-The certification authority grants an organisation certificate upon accepting the application for certificate.
+The certificate upon accepting the application for certificate

 When granting an organisation certificate, the certification authority is responsible for its data content being correct at the time of delivery of the certificate.

 4.3 Receiving a certificate

 The organisation certificate is delivered to the certificate holder according to the certificate service procedure agreed with the organisation in question.
 The general terms and conditions and instructions for the use of the card are given to the certificate holder.